Doctor G: Plot

-Dr. Uday Gupta is a medical student who has just passed his final M.B.B.S exam.
+Dr. Uday Gupta is a medical student who has just passed his MBBS final examination.
 He lives in Bhopal with his widowed mother Shobha, an aspiring chef who hopes to make it big on social media through her cookery channels, and his best friend, Chaddi, who is preparing for the civil services examination.
-Uday wants to pursue his post-graduation in orthopaedics, inspired by his distant cousin Dr. Ashok Gupta.
-His rank in the competitive entrance test, however, is insufficient for an orthopaedics course in Bhopal.
-Unwilling to leave his mother behind and move to another city for his studies, Uday reluctantly opts for the best available option in Bhopal—gynaecology.
+Uday wants to pursue his post-graduation in orthopedics, inspired by his distant cousin Dr. Ashok Gupta (Indraneil Sengupta).
+His rank in the competitive entrance test, however, is insufficient for an orthopedics specialization in Bhopal.
+Unwilling to leave his mother behind, Uday reluctantly opts for the best available option in the city — Gynaecology at the Bhopal Institute of Medical Sciences.
 Ashok also advises Uday to take this opportunity; Uday can simultaneously continue to study for next year's entrance test.
 Uday is introduced to Kavya Sharma, a high school student who also aspires to become a doctor and whom Ashok is infatuated with.

-Uday's initiation into Gynaecology starts on a bad note—he is instantly ticked off by the head of the department, the strict Dr. Nandini Srivastav, for joining the course 10 days late, and he gets bullied by his colleagues, all of whom are female.
-Uday blames his ex-girlfriend Ruchi for his present state and, egged on by Ashok, drunkenly calls her and vents his frustrations.
+Uday's initiation into Gynaecology starts on a bad note—he is instantly ticked off by the head of the department, the strict Dr. Nandini Shrivastava, for joining the course 10 days late, and he gets bullied by his colleagues, all of whom are female.
+Uday blames his ex-girlfriend Richa for his present state and, egged on by Ashok, drunkenly calls her and vents his frustrations.
 His lack of interest at work and his mistakes irritate Nandini, who asks Uday why he doesn't want to become a gynaecologist.
 Uday replies that male gynaecologists tend not to do well because patients prefer a female doctor examining them.
 Nandini rubbishes this and asks him to lose his "male touch".
 Following this, Uday gradually befriends his colleagues, especially his senior, Dr. Fatima Siddiqui.
 Eventually, he falls for her and the two share a passionate kiss, although Fatima dismisses the act as nothing serious, reminding a disappointed Uday that while he is a good friend, she is set to marry the man she loves, Aarif.
 She also invites him to their engagement.

 On a day the hospital is understaffed, Uday tries to examine a female patient without a female attendant, an act considered unethical.
 A fight breaks out and the patient and her husband later formally complain against him.
 While facing a disciplinary enquiry, Uday performs his first delivery in the hospital, a case of precipitate labour.
 The grateful family, who had lost two pregnancies before, name the baby after him.
 Uday finally understands his duty as a doctor towards his patients.
 At the enquiry, testimonies of Uday's colleagues clear his name.
 Nandini, though, remains unimpressed.